Kabiru Aderemi Adeyemo: Academic career

 Kabiru Aderemi Adeyemo started his academic career as a teacher at Ife Anglican Grammar School in Ile-Ife.
-Also, he also served as a teacher at Olode Grammar School in Olode.
+Also, he served as a teacher at Olode Grammar School in Olode.

-He possesses extensive teaching and research expertise in higher education.
-He also work for many institution like Osun State College of Technology, Ladoke Akintola University of Technology (LAUTECH).
-He is a visiting professor at Babcock University and also Federal University of Agriculture, Abeokuta, and CIPA, Ghana.
-Throughout his career, he demonstrated intellectual prowess and excellence, making significant contributions to knowledge in Management and Accounting, Business Policy, Strategic Management, Entrepreneurship, Law, Project Management, and Governance.
+He possesses teaching and research expertise in higher education.
+He also worked for Osun State College of Technology and Ladoke Akintola University of Technology (LAUTECH).
+He is a visiting professor at Babcock University and also at the Federal University of Agriculture, Abeokuta, and CIPA, Ghana.
+Throughout his career, he made significant contributions to knowledge in Management and Accounting, Business Policy, Strategic Management, Entrepreneurship, Law, Project Management, and Governance.

-Kabiru Aderemi Adeyemo Obtained a B.Sc. in Accounting and MBA in Management & Accounting from Obafemi Awolowo University, Ile-Ife, his master's degree in Peace & Conflict at the University of Ibadan.
+Kabiru Aderemi Adeyemo obtained a B.Sc. in Accounting and an MBA in Management & Accounting from Obafemi Awolowo University, Ile-Ife, and his master's degree in Peace & Conflict at the University of Ibadan.
 He holds Ph.D.s in Management & Accounting and Law from the University of Nigeria.
-An esteemed educator, strategic analyst, entrepreneur, and mentor.He is the currently Vice Chancellor at Leads City University.
+An educator, strategic analyst, entrepreneur, and mentor, he is currently Vice Chancellor at Lead City University.

 Organizations

-He was the past President of Rotary Club of Ibadan 2016-2017.
+He was the past President of the Rotary Club of Ibadan 2016-2017.
 He was the Vice President of Wednesday Social Club of Nigeria.
 He was the Secretary Honorary Members of 2-DIV Army Officers Mess at Agodi Ibadan, NASFAT.
-He is also a member of RANAO Association, Ibadan, The Professional Group Lafia Business Club Ibadan, and also a Friend to Omo-Ajorosun, Ibadan.
+He is also a member of RANAO Association, Ibadan, The Professional Group Lafia Business Club Ibadan, and also a friend of Omo-Ajorosun, Ibadan.
 He is a member of Bethel CICS II, Ibadan.